89million/89million.github.io/_posts/2016-05-31-my-portfolio.markdown

 [Simulation of the Central Limit Theorem][jekyll-clt] - A fundamental topic in inferential statistics.
 The report shows that by repeatedly taking the sample mean from an exponential distribution that the resulting distribution of those sample means is essentially normal given a large enough sample size.

 [Analysis of the Titanic crash][jekyll-titan] - One of the first reports in R Markdown I wrote a few years ago.
-C

 ## Resume
 You can [get the PDF of my resume here]({{ site.url }}/assets/CastleResume.pdf).